graphql/graphql-spec/spec/Section 7 -- Response.md

 field, the path should use the aliased name, since it represents a path in the response, not in the request.

-When the `path` field is present on a Stream response, it indicates that the `items` field represents the partial result of the list field containing the corresponding `@stream` directive.
+When the `path` field is present on a Stream payload, it indicates that the `items` field represents the partial result of the list field containing the corresponding `@stream` directive.
 All but the non-final path segments must refer to the location of the list field containing the corresponding `@stream`